 These benefits are all possible because of advances in computer power and tools to support a wider variety of advanced techniques.

-In this case, we can build predictive models from historic results and look ahead into existing or new markets and make accurate predictions on a variety of performance or cost measures.
-Then we can combine all of the predictions, required business rules, and desired outcomes into a prescriptive analytic decision engine to identify all qualifying candidates and rank them from best to worst.
+In this case, we built predictive models from historic results that looked ahead into existing or new markets to make accurate predictions on a variety of performance or cost measures.
+Then we combined all of the predictions, required business rules, and desired outcomes into a prescriptive analytic decision engine to identify all qualifying candidates and rank them from best to worst.

-This rank can then be duplicated using updated business rules or desired outcomes and compared over and over.
+This rank was then duplicated using updated business rules or desired outcomes and compared over and over.
 In this way, the business manager can quickly receive and understand recommendations and tradeoffs to make the best decision.

 The detailed level and accuracy of the insight available through advanced analytics is far greater than with non-advanced analytics.

 The challenge, of course, is access to the resources and people who understand how to perform advanced analytics.
 Thankfully resources are more abundant than ever, but in high demand and so typically pricey.
-The tools that can perform advanced analytics are not very expensive though (free in some cases) and the approach is becoming more accessible every day.
+The tools that can perform advanced analytics vary in cost with the approach becoming more accessible every day.

-The short answer is its ability to provide a competitive advantage both for the individual and the business.
+The short answer is that advanced analytics provides a competitive advantage both for the individual and the business.

-You don’t need to understand all of the underpinnings of advanced techniques fully, but you should know the gist of what is going on and be in a position to leverage these techniques.
+You don’t need to understand all of the underpinnings of advanced techniques fully, but you should be in a position to leverage these techniques.
 Using advanced analytics, you can access very detailed and complicated insights such as the most optimal allocation of your marketing dollars across each of your audience, offer, and channel segments layered with numerous constraints (business requirements) that you must meet.

-We live in a time when you can answer almost any marketing question.
+Through data and analytics there are more and more answers for previously elusive marketing questions.
 The sophistication of technology, software, and people who understand how to leverage them abounds.
 The challenge is to narrow down the questions, so they are answerable and then obtain the necessary data to find the answer.